naumanjadev/naumanjadev/README.md

 ## About Me

-I am a seasoned software engineer with over 10 years of experience in building innovative solutions and leading development teams.
-My expertise lies in a wide range of technologies, including Web3.js, Solidity, Ethereum, React, Next.js, and Python.
-I am passionate about pushing the boundaries of technology and enjoy exploring the latest tech stacks.
+I am a proficient full-stack developer proficient in JavaScript and Python-related technologies and frameworks, with over a decade of experience crafting innovative solutions and guiding development teams.
+My skill set spans various domains, encompassing blockchain technologies like Ethereum, Solana, and utilizing OpenAI APIs.
+I thrive on pushing technological boundaries and eagerly delve into the latest tech stacks to stay ahead of the curve

 ## Contact Information